-DOI stands for Direct Object Identifier.
+DOI stands for Digital Object Identifier.
 DOIs are used to identify electronic articles and function much like the ISBNs that you are used to for textbooks.

 Unlike a web address, the DOI for an article never changes.
 APA Style recommends that you include a DOI when available.

 The DOI is often printed on the first page of journal articles--sometimes at the top of the page and sometimes at the bottom.
 You will recognize it, because it usually is preceded by doi: and the number always starts with 10.

 Some articles will not have a DOI, especially non-scholarly articles or older articles.